 Check and see where your system might meet diminishing returns when using SPM and caches.

-With Google, we no longer have to pour through books in the library.
 Thanks to SPM and cache memory out programs don’t have to access external RAM every time they’re looking for data or instructions.
 These operations can take up a significant amount of memory, which is why it’s important to look at what kind of memory you’re using.
 Caches and SPM can both greatly improve the efficiency of your program, but they’re both limited by eventual diminishing returns and cost.
 Next time we’ll look at some software tricks that will help get the most out of different memory types.

 Wasting energy in development is almost as bad as losing power by using memory incorrectly.
 TASKING makes tools specifically for the automotive industry that can help designers like you work efficiently.
 Software like standalone debuggers and static analysis tools will help you build and debug your system in record time.